Related Post: Wabakimi’s Top 6 Spots To Paddle By – Our Favourites

 Given all the shuttles and inconvenience, you can see why we just decided to bite the bullet and take the Beaver ride!
 Our outfitter in the Armstrong area has usually been Mattice Lake Outfitters, owned and operated by Don and Annette Elliot.
 Besides de Havilland Beaver and Otter fly-ins, they also provide canoe rentals, a shuttle service, and a safe place to leave your car for two or three weeks.

 Day One: Rockcliff Lake

-Weather: sunny, slight wind from the NW
+- Weather: sunny, with a slight wind from the NW

-We got to Rockcliff Lake at 5 in the afternoon after a forty-five minute flight that is definitely worth doing at least once.
+We got to Rockcliff Lake at 5 in the afternoon after a forty-five-minute flight that is definitely worth doing at least once.
 (Two more paddlers on board would have almost halved the cost and made it even better!)
-We had Brian land by the outpost on the west side of the lake about three kilometers from the south end.
+We had Brian land by the outpost on the west side of the lake, about three kilometers from the south end.

 See here for the outpost’s web page.
-The write-up you’ll find there includes this passage –
+The write-up you’ll find there includes this passage.

 …you will land in a canyon-style lake surrounded by mountainous cliffs and trickling waterfalls.
 There you will find a cozy log cabin and three boats fully equipped and ready to go!

 Well, it isn’t quite like that!
 Rockcliff Lake is hardly as dramatic as this promotional copy makes it sound.
 We checked out the outpost itself – it hasn’t been used for the past three or four years, and the screen door and the grounds need some attention, as does the dock we had our pilot park next to.
 After unloading our gear from the Beaver and scouting for a potential campsite, we paddled towards the south end of the lake to check out other campsite possibilities.